TL;DR:

 How to Improve CTR for Search Ads

 By now, you should understand what CTR actually means and how to use it to the fullest.
 But what if you calculate CTR and it’s still below expectations?
 Let us give a few tips that could help you out.
-(We’ll take search ads as a primary example, but most of these can be applied)
+(We’ll take search ads as a primary example, but most of these can be applied).
+BTW: Here’s a visual walkthrough of how calculate CTR and read your results in this short Epom explainer.

 - Grab attention with a strong headline